GARP FRM Part I 6-Month Study Plan

 - Week 8: Time series, simulation, machine learning.
 100 questions, plus a topic-only practice exam.

 Get fluent with the BA II Plus on distribution functions, hypothesis tests, and regression outputs.
-The exam will not give you partial credit for setting up the right approach with the wrong number.
+The exam gives no partial credit for the right approach with the wrong number.

 Month 3: Financial Markets and Products, Part 1 (15% of the 30%)